 I took advantage of the lunch special, which includes five wings and a side – either fries, onion rings, salad, soup or chili – for less than $8.
 But if you’re looking for more, there is another deal for nearly $15 that offers 10 wings and two sides.
 There are also a number of daily specials that provide 20 wings, a large order of fries, and your choice of pop or beer.

-The restaurant had a sizable crowd, but service was still quick and friendly.
+The restaurant is one of the most visited in the region, but service is still quick and friendly.
 My wings came out in no time, and were served with a generous portion of fries, celery, carrots, blue cheese and a small bucket for tossing away bones.
 I ordered the mozzarella sticks as well.
 The wings were cooked to perfection, with the sauce offering tons of flavor and a hint of spice.
 The small mountain of fries were also fresh and crispy.

-No matter whether you side with Anchor Bar or Duff’s in the best Buffalo wing debate, we can all agree that Duff’s reputation for making a great chicken wing is rightfully earned.
+No matter whether you side with Anchor Bar or Duff’s in the original wing debate, we can all agree that Duff’s reputation for making a great chicken wing is rightfully earned.